A WordPress build for businesses that need to ship fast with low overhead.

 Every build meets the same standard.
 What differs is scope, complexity, and the level of engineering required to support the business properly.

 All prices exclude VAT.
-Content production is included as standard — we write your website copy from a kickoff interview.
+Content production is included as standard.
+We write your website copy from a kickoff interview.

 The format.
-Sprint isn’t faster because we cut corners — it’s faster because the scope is fixed, the dates are fixed, and we make the decisions we’d normally ask you to make.
+Sprint isn’t faster because we cut corners.
+It’s faster because the scope is fixed, the dates are fixed, and we make the decisions we’d normally ask you to make.
 You get a 90-minute kickoff interview, three review windows, and a site live on day 28.
 The trade-off is that this isn’t the right product if you need open-ended creative direction or extensive stakeholder rounds.

 50% deposit to lock your cohort slot.
 50% on launch day, once the site is live and signed off.
 The deposit is fully refundable if we don’t kick off your cohort on the agreed Monday.
-Once kickoff happens, the deposit is non-refundable — your slot, your designer, your developer, and your launch date are all locked, and the team is committed for four weeks.
+Once kickoff happens, the deposit is non-refundable: your slot, your designer, your developer, and your launch date are all locked, and the team is committed for four weeks.

 The final 50% is invoiced when the site is live and you’ve signed off it works.
-The three structured reviews during the sprint exist precisely so there are no surprises at launch — you see and approve direction at design, build, and pre-launch.
+The three structured reviews during the sprint exist precisely so there are no surprises at launch: you see and approve direction at design, build, and pre-launch.
 If something genuinely isn’t right at launch, we fix it before invoicing.
-What we won’t do is rebuild from scratch on launch day because preferences shifted — that’s what the review windows are for.
+What we won’t do is rebuild from scratch on launch day because preferences shifted.
+That’s what the review windows are for.

 Additional pages can be added at €350 each, agreed at booking.
-Anything beyond 10 pages probably means Sprint isn’t the right product — book a call and we’ll tell you straight.
+Anything beyond 10 pages probably means Sprint isn’t the right product.
+Book a call and we’ll tell you straight.

 Sprint is a fixed-scope, fixed-price product.
-Anything beyond the standard scope is handled with transparent add-on pricing — agreed before the work happens, never after.
+Anything beyond the standard scope is handled with transparent add-on pricing, agreed before the work happens, never after.

 Sprint includes up to 6 pages.
 Additional pages can be added at €350 each, agreed at kickoff and added before week 2 design begins.